scottdomes/scottdomes-blog/content/blog/react-native-sexy-forms/index.md

 ![](./delayedanimation.gif)

 Note that `700` for the timeout is relatively arbitrary.
-It felt the best for me, as not too long but long enough to be graceful.
-Experiment with shorter and longer and see what you like.
+It felt the best for me: not too long, but just long enough to lend a sense of grace.
+Experiment with shorter and longer timeouts and see what you like.

 ## Submission before validation